LawleyFall2017/230-fall2017/weekly_materials/week6/formsExercise.md

 Next you'll format the fieldset, specifying a dark gray (#999) border with the same rounded corners as on the form.
 Use margin-top to add some space above the fieldset.
 Make the text in the legend a bit bigger (I set font-size to 1.2em and font-weight to bolder), and add some padding to the left and right of the text to provide some visual relief between the text and the border.

 The input items need to be spaced out a bit more vertically.
 Since they're each contained in a div, you change the margin for divs to add some extra space above and below (I used `margin: 1em 0;`).
-(I had this apply to all divs, but if you only want this to apply to the divs in the fieldset, you could use `fieldset>div`)
+In my example, I had this apply to all divs, but if you only want this to apply to the divs in the fieldset you could use `fieldset>div`)

 Next, you need to change the alignment of the input items so that the labels are right-aligned, creating a clean line of inputs.
 Because the labels are inline items rather than block items, their text alignment can't be modified.
 However, there's a special display type of <a href="https://www.w3schools.com/css/css_inline-block.asp">"inline-block"</a> that keeps an item in the inline flow, but allows you to manipulate its properties as though it was a block-level item.
 If you use that, you can set the labels to a fixed width, and then give them a fixed width of 175px and right align the text without breaking the flow of the content.